ThymeLy/bioinfoin3minutes/locating_installation_error.md

 If you can identify the main problem right early, the work left then is just googling how to install that specific library or updating the dependency, and voila, the installation works finally (although in my case I still usually don't know how or why it works anyway).

-So, trace back to the first error message and look out for keywords before the error message, usually "missing xxx", "cannot locate xxx", and hopefully it will help locating the problem-causing element earlier.
+So, trace back to the first error message and look out for keywords before the error message, usually **"missing xxx", "cannot locate xxx"**, and hopefully it will help locating the problem-causing element earlier.